 If You Know Someone in Crisis

 Call the National Suicide Prevention Lifeline (Lifeline) at 1-800-273-TALK (8255), or text the Crisis Text Line (text HELLO to 741741).
+Or call 988 for the Crisis line.
 Both services are free and available 24 hours a day, seven days a week.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1-800-799-4889.
 All calls are confidential.
 Contact social media outlets directly if you are concerned about a friend’s social media updates or dial 911 in an emergency.
 Learn more on the Lifeline’s website or the Crisis Text Line’s website.

 The Veterans Crisis Line connects Service members and Veterans in crisis, as well as their family members and friends, with qualified, caring Department of Veteran’s Affairs (VA) responders through a confidential toll-free hotline, online chat, or text messaging service.
 Dial 1-800-273-8255 and Press 1 to talk to someone or send a text message to 838255 to connect with a VA responder.
 You can also start a confidential online chat session at veteranscrisisline.net/get-help/chat.